-Following the completion of the Report of the Thesis Examining Committee, the student must submit that form and the Thesis and Dissertation Electronic Publishing Form signed by the student and the Chair to the Office of the Registrar (see Graduate School Policies for details).
+Following the completion of the Report of the Thesis Examining Committee, the student must submit your thesis or dissertation document directly to Proquest's University of Maryland Electronic Thesis and Dissertation (ETD) website (see Thesis and Dissertation Filing for details).

 To be successfully submitted, a thesis must conform to the electronic thesis guidelines and style guide.
 To facilitate the submission of the thesis, the student should consult these resources early in the process of writing the thesis and follow the requirements accordingly.
+Please refer to the Graduate School's Thesis & Dissertation Filing policies.